Skip to main content

 robot --outputdir output examples/1/1.2/example_coverage.robot

-Enhance the previous test to open two pages and collect coverage each of them.
-Also remember to enabled raw data collection.
+Enhance the previous test to open two pages and collect coverage from each of them.
+Also remember to enable raw data collection.

 *** Settings ***